Featured Speakers

 Emma Sutton

-Title: “Music of a rustic kind”
+"Music of a rustic kind": Goats, Goat Music and Tragedy

 Emma Sutton is Professor of English at the University of St Andrews, Scotland, where her research focuses on literary-musical relations in the nineteenth and twentieth centuries.
 Her work explores music’s influence on writers’ formal experiments and their politics – particularly feminism, pacifism, gender and national identity.
 Her publications include Aubrey Beardsley and British Wagnerism in the 1890s (Oxford, 2002), Virginia Woolf and Classical Music (Edinburgh, 2013), edited collections on opera and the novel, and on Forster’s Maurice, and many essays on Woolf and music.
-Emma is an Associate of the UK’s Centre for Pacific Studies and has collaborated with Indigenous Pacific musicians, creative writers and scholars for nearly twenty years.
-In 2024, she was elected Fellow of the Royal Society of Edinburgh and awarded a Leverhulme Major Research Fellowship (2025-27) for her work on music’s role in colonial Oceania.
+Emma is editing The Voyage Out for the Cambridge Edition of the Works of Virginia Woolf and is Founding Director of the Virginia Woolf & Music project (est. 2015 with Anglo-American pianist Lana Bode).